 While Access Living and Chicago-area schools are closed due to Covid-19, Access Living’s Youth Team is now offering youth mentorship our in-school programs online!

-Programs for young people with disabilities
+More infomation about our programs for young people with disabilities

-Access Living offers multiple opportunities and in-school programs for youth with disabilities to learn, grow, build community, and prepare for their futures.
+Access Living offers multiple opportunities and programs for youth with disabilities to learn, grow, build community, and prepare for their futures.